MicrosoftDocs/well-architected/well-architected/operational-excellence/infrastructure-as-code-design.md

 ## Example

-See the [Azure Virtual Desktop landing zone accelerator](/azure/cloud-adoption-framework/scenarios/wvd/enterprise-scale-landing-zone) architecture and the associated [reference implementation](https://github.com/Azure/avdaccelerator/) for an example of a Virtual Desktop implementation that can be deployed via provided ARM, Bicep, or Terraform files.
+See the [Azure Virtual Desktop landing zone accelerator](/azure/cloud-adoption-framework/scenarios/wvd/enterprise-scale-landing-zone) architecture and the associated [reference implementation](https://github.com/Azure/avdaccelerator/) for an example of a Virtual Desktop implementation that can be deployed via provided Resource Manager, Bicep, or Terraform files.

 ## Related links